Choosing the Instrumentation Folder

 To make your choice the default setting, go to the Options dialog box on the Tools menu of Visual Studio.
 To find this setting, look on the Test Execution page under the Test Tools node.

-The assembly file must not have the read-only attribute set.
+The binary file must not have the read-only attribute set.
 You can correct this setting if you have sufficient permissions on the file.

-The user who runs the test must have the required privileges to modify the assemblies.
+The test engine must have permissions to instrument the binary file.
+This means that the user who runs the test should have the required privileges to modify the binaries.
 Because instrumentation is performed by the host application, the account that needs those privileges is the account under which devenv.exe or MSTest.exe is being executed, regardless of local or remote execution.
 This account belongs to the person who is running Visual Studio, who has executed the MSTest.exe command, or who has started a build which, in turn, is running tests.

-The assembly file must not be in use or locked by another program.
+The binary file must not be in use or locked by another program.
 To correct this, you must either end the locking program or wait until it finishes.

-If the test engine still cannot instrument one or more assemblies, it generates a run-level warning.
+If the test engine still cannot instrument one or more binaries, it generates a run-level warning.